Catalog Ingestion API

 <SOURCE_ID>is the identifier of the source from which you want to delete the product data. -

-<ORDERING_ID>is a Unix timestamp (in milliseconds) that specifies the cutoff date for deletion.
-Products that were indexed before this timestamp will be deleted.
+<ORDERING_ID>is a Unix timestamp (in milliseconds, for example1754590978409) that specifies the cutoff date for deletion.
+Products whose last update occurred before this timestamp will be deleted.

 |